rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 3.2.1.2.
 Views and View Components
 **Views** are responsible for rendering the graphical user interface (GUI) and handling user interactions.
 They act as the visual representation of the application's state.
 Views can be composed of smaller, reusable UI elements called **View Components**, which encapsulate specific UI functionality.
-Views observe changes in the **ViewModel's** state and update their display accordingly.
-This observation is facilitated through an observer-like pattern, ensuring that the UI remains synchronized with the underlying data.
+Views observe changes in the [ViewModel's](#3213-viewmodels) state through an Observer-like pattern and update their display accordingly, ensuring that the UI remains synchronized with the underlying data.
+Furthermore, when users interact with the UI, Views forward the appropriate Action to the ViewModel for processing.

-The following code snippet demonstrates a basic counter View that uses a PrimaryButton View Component:
+The following code snippet demonstrates a basic stopwatch View that uses a stylized button View Component:

 ```
+import StopwatchAction, StopwatchViewMdeol, StopwatchViewStateListener from platform/presentation/viewmodels/StopwatchViewModel

 import PrimaryButton from platform/presentation/view_components/PrimaryButton

-class CounterView:
+class CounterView implements CounterViewStateListener:
   context: UiLibraryContext
   viewModel: CounterViewModel